danmarksmiljoeportal/datacatalog-qgis-plugin/README.md

 # Support

-Please contact support@miljoeportal.dk if find bugs in the plugin or you have suggestions for how to improve the plugin.
+Please contact support@miljoeportal.dk if you find bugs in the plugin or you have suggestions for how to improve the plugin.